A well-structured employee induction process is the cornerstone of a thriving organization.

 - Role-Specific Information: Details about the employee's job responsibilities, expectations, and performance metrics.

-- Company Culture and Values: Insight into the organization's unique culture and the behaviors that are expected.
+- Company Culture and Values: Insight into the organization's unique culture and the behaviours that are expected.

 - Administrative Tasks: Pre-employment paperwork and documentation to streamline the onboarding process.